Research Experiences for Undergraduates (REU) - Summer 2025

 8. When is the application deadline?

-All complete online applications must be submitted by 11:59 PM on Wednesday, February 13, 2024.
+The application has yet to launch, but as with previous years, we anticipate that all complete online applications must be submitted by 11:59 PM on Friday, February 14th, 2025.

 9. What are the application requirements?